secure73/MicrosPy/DOCUMENTATION.md

 6. Follow consistent error handling patterns
 7. Use type hints for better code clarity
 8. Document API endpoints and their requirements
+9. **DO NOT mix with Flask, Django or other frameworks** - this framework uses its own patterns

 ## Troubleshooting
 1. If database connection fails: